Gary Bond: Wake in Fright

 Although his film output is small, consisting of only three films, Bond is perhaps best remembered for appearing in the Australian film Wake in Fright (occasionally renamed Outback) as teacher John Grant.

 A film version of Wake in Fright, based on the 1961 novel by Kenneth Cook, was linked with the actor Dirk Bogarde and the director Joseph Losey as early as 1963.
 However, Group W purchased the rights, hiring Canadian director Ted Kotcheff to direct the film.

 Kotcheff asked multiple British actors to play the part of John Grant, and he particularly wanted Michael York.
 Eventually he cast a 29-year-old Bond, persuaded by his audition and his strong CV.
 He later commented that "Gary was magnificent so I hired him for this.
 I thought he had such a likability to him that it would make it easy for audiences to want to follow him on this terrifying journey."

 Anthony Buckley, the film's editor, later said the producers "NLT and Group W pushed him as the 'new Peter O'Toole'".
-Also commenting that Bond was "affable, likeable and somewhat shy, but crew members found him diffident."
+He also commented that Bond was "affable, likeable and somewhat shy, but crew members found him diffident."
 Monica Dawkins, the film's make-up artist, remembered that "out of hours he was very nice but during shooting he kept himself apart, he wasn't comfortable around people".

 Bond started shooting in January 1970 in the mining town of Broken Hill, New South Wales.

 He dyed his hair blonde for the part; as a result comparisons were made between him and Peter O'Toole.

 The world premiere of Wake in Fright (as Outback) occurred on opening night of the 1971 Cannes Film Festival on 13 May.
 Ted Kotcheff was nominated for a Golden Palm Award.
 The film opened commercially in France on 22 July 1971, Great Britain on 29 October 1971, Australia during the same month, and the United States on 20 February 1972.

 The film was deemed lost for years, until a copy of it was rediscovered and, following its restoration, it was screened at the 2009 Cannes Film Festival on 15 May 2009 when it was selected as a Cannes Classic title by the head of the department, Martin Scorsese.
 Wake in Fright is one of only two films ever to screen twice in the history of the festival.
 Consequently, Bond's performance was once again praised.